Xilinx/U25N-SmartNIC-Solution/docs/source/docs/ug1534-supportedservices.md

 #### 2.2.5.1 L2GRE

 OVS supports layer 2 over generic routing encapsulation (L2GRE).
 L2GRE tunnel bridges two discrete LAN segments over the internet by creating a tunnel.
 At the origin of the tunnel, packets are encapsulated and at the terminating end, packets are decapsulated.
 The constant encapsulation and decapsulation puts a tremendous load on the host CPU.

 With the help of hardware offload, packet encapsulation and decapsulation is offloaded to the U25N SmartNIC and does not consume valuable host CPU cycles.

 #### 2.2.5.1 VXLAN

 OVS supports Virtual eXtensible Local Area Network or VXLAN.
 VXLAN is an overlay network that transports an L2 network over an existing L3 network.
 For more information on VXLAN, please see RFC 7348.
 Like L2GRE the VXLAN tunnel creation and packet encapsulation/decapsulation process can be offloaded to the U25N Smart NIC, thus saving valuable CPU cycles.

+### 2.2.6 LACP

+Link aggregation is the combining of two 25Gbps links in parallel, in order to increase throughput beyond a single 25Gbps connection, to provide redundancy in case one of the links should fail, or both.
+PF bond and VF_Rep bond is added to the OvS bridge.

+### 2.2.7 VLAN Push/Pop

+OVS supports offload of vlan header push/pop actions.

+- strip_vlan: Strips the VLAN tag from a packet.
+- push_vlan: Push a new VLAN tag onto the packet.

+### 2.2.8 Conntrack

+Conntrack is a connection tracking module for stateful packet inspection.
+OVS can use the connection tracking system to match on the TCP segments from connection setup to connection tear down where OpenFlow flow can be used to match on the state of the packet.

 ## 2.3 IPsec